 Wildlife-friendly winter walking at Studland

-Walkers now have a dry, wildlife-friendly way to explore the Studland peninsula throughout the winter, thanks to a major upgrade to a popular track.
+Walkers on the Studland peninsula have options for wildlife-friendly walking throughout the winter, thanks to a major upgrade to a popular track.

 The track, from Ferry Road to the beach, previously flooded whenever there was heavy rain making it inaccessible.
 The National Trust, with £80,000 funding from Poole Harbour’s Bird and Recreation Initiative (BARI), has improved the 1.5km track by removing blocked culverts and sunken boardwalks, adding new pipes to carry flood water, and re-surfacing the eroded sections.

-The track now forms part of a signposted circular route which offers an alternative ‘wildlife-friendly’ route for walkers.
-It avoids more sensitive areas of Brand’s Bay where overwintering birds are vulnerable to disturbance.
+The track now offers an alternative ‘wildlife-friendly’ route for walkers which avoids more sensitive areas of Brand’s Bay where overwintering birds are vulnerable to disturbance.
 Poole Harbour is an internationally-important site for birds like the turnstone, avocet, brent goose, black-tailed godwit and oystercatcher.

 Ria Loveridge of BARI said: